-ALAMEDA COUNTY TRANSPORTATION COMMISSION MEASURE BB PROGRAM NOTES TO THE FINANCIAL STATEMENTS
+ALAMEDA COUNTY TRANSPORTATION COMMISSION MEASURE B PROGRAM NOTES TO THE FINANCIAL STATEMENTS

-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES (Continued)
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

-E. Fund Balance
+D. Fund Balance

-Measure BB Program fund balance is restricted.
+Measure B Program fund balance is restricted.
 A restricted fund balance represents amounts that can be spent only for specific purposes stipulated by external resource providers, constitutionally or through enabling legislation.
 Restrictions may effectively be changed or lifted only with the consent of resource providers.

-When an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the City considers restricted funds to have been spent first.
+When expenditures are incurred for purposes for which both restricted and unrestricted fund balance is available, the City considers restricted funds to have been spent first.

-F. Use of Estimates
+E. Use of Estimates